garett09/Iesu-artisan/README.md

 Setup an account on [Gerrit](https://review.gerrithub.io) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.

-`Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent.`
+**❗ IMPORTANT**: *Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent.*

 Now make sure your local git username matches with your Gerrit username: